 Stogies secured, go ahead and smoke the first one and enjoy it.
 Note the cigar flavor profile, knowing that as it ages, this will change.
 The change might not be dramatic, but to truly appreciate an aged cigar, you have to have a baseline for what the blend tastes like when it is "fresh."
 There's a reason why so many cigar enthusiasts keep a smoking journal, as these notes will serve as a useful point of reference when it comes time to have a compare and contrast smoke session at a later date.

-With all of your cigars safely inside the humidor, and the humidor set to the correct humidity level (more on that below), leave those sticks be and allow the the aging process to begin.
+With all of your cigars safely inside the humidor, and the humidor set to the correct humidity level (more on that below), leave those sticks be and allow the aging process to begin.
 The flavor profile of a cigar can change in as little as two weeks, and some suggest smoking them at regular intervals so you can note the changes along the way.

-If you have the self control, and can hold out, you can let fuller, darker cigars sit for several years before sparking them up.
+If you have the self-control and can hold out, you can let fuller, darker cigars sit for several years before sparking them up.
 However, if you’re new to cigars and humidor aging, it’s probably best to gradually smoke through the majority of the cigars you have collected within the span of a year.
 That way, you can decide if you want to take the aging experiment even further in the future, and if so, which blends are best for this little experiment of yours.

 Maintaining the Right Humidity to Age Cigars

 While they come in all shapes and sizes, the most beautiful part of a humidor is its simplicity.
 It works by simply utilizing a lining of Spanish cedar—a particularly absorbent type of wood—and some form of humidor humidification.
-The lining absorbs the humidity and the box “breathes,” which allows the cigars to maintain a particular level of freshness.
+The lining absorbs the humidity, and the box "breathes," which allows the cigars to maintain a particular level of freshness.

-We use a simple 10-step seasoning process to get your humidor into an ideal shape, which you can read more about here.
-We also developed a unique humidor liquid solution to create an optimal environment for your cigars.
-Whichever option you choose, make certain your solution doesn’t include salt.
-Especially for long-term aging, salt can alter the flavor of a cigar in unfavorable ways.
+Here at Klaro, we use a simple 10-step seasoning process to get your humidor into prime shape, which you can read more about here.
+We also developed a unique humidor liquid solution that creates an optimal environment for cigars.
+Just be sure to check your humidor’s humidity regularly, and if you notice significant swings or dips in humidity levels, it may be time to reseason.

 How Long Can You Age Cigars?